 Technology forecasting for the automation of food forests

-If you want to design a product which makes the production of food forests more efficient and commercial more attractive, then this is the assignment for you.
+Design a product which makes the production of food forests more efficient and commercial more attractive

 It takes a couple of years before food forests start producing products.
 Nevertheless, for the harvest, processing and sales of the food forest on a larger scale, the need for the right technology increases.
 To increase the commercial attractiveness of the exploitation of food forests, whilst increasing the amount of food forests in the Netherlands, automation of the different processes could be the solution.